 We recorded deferred compensation as the difference between the exercise price of options granted and the fair value of its common stock at the time of grant for financial reporting purposes.
 Deferred compensation is amortized to research and development expense, and selling, general and administrative expense.
 Deferred compensation recorded through March 31, 2000 was \$7.2 million with accumulated amortization of \$4.1 million.
 The remaining \$3.1 million will be amortized over the remaining vesting periods of the options, generally four years from the date of grant.
 We anticipate that additional deferred compensation totaling \$1.5 million will be recorded for options granted in April and May 2000.
 These amounts are being amortized over the respective vesting periods of the individual stock options using a graded-vesting method.
 We expect to record amortization expense for deferred compensation as follows: \$2.5 million during 2000, \$1.3 million during 2001, \$600,000 during 2002 and \$200,000 during 2003.
-The amount of deferred compensation expense to be recorded in future periods may decrease if unvested options for which deferred compensation has been recorded are subsequently canceled.

-NET OPERATING LOSS AND RESEARCH TAX CREDIT CARRY FORWARDS
+The amount of deferred compensation expense to be recorded in 26 NET OPERATING LOSS AND RESEARCH TAX CREDIT CARRY FORWARDS